IDMNYU/DM-GY-9103-L-Sensory-Ecology/Storage/localdata.md

 MicroSD card breakout boards make it easy to add removable, high-capacity storage to Arduino and other embedded microcontroller projects.
 They typically include a card slot, voltage regulation, and level shifting to safely interface 3.3 V SD cards with 5 V microcontrollers, enabling convenient data logging, file storage, and media playback.

 ![](https://cdn-shop.adafruit.com/970x728/254-02.jpg)

+There are a few microSD card breakout boards out there, or some boards meant specifically for datalogging purposes come with microSD card holders already built in.
+They generally use SPI as way to connect to the Arduino and communicate, by following the standard SPI wiring convention: GND to ground, 5V to 5V, CLK to pin 13, DO to pin 12, DI to pin 11, and CS to pin 10.
+For the Arduino Nano ESP32 you can see the preferred wiring below.

 ```
 /*